amiliceviic/University-Website-Project/README.md

 ## ✨ Overview

-The **University-Website-Project** is a dynamic web application that immerses users in the thrilling world of Formula 1 racing while providing a seamless e-commerce experience for merchandise shopping.
+The **University-Website-Project** is a static web application that immerses users in the thrilling world of Formula 1 racing while providing a seamless e-commerce experience for merchandise shopping.

 **Why University-Website-Project?**